 Thermoses come in lots of colors, sizes, and varieties.
 The main thing to consider is the material and the size.
 For my hungry boys, I need a large thermos to be able to fit enough food inside for them.
 If your child has not hit the hungry teen phase yet and you are simply looking for a way to pack more of a variety of foods in their lunchbox, then you can probably get away with a smaller thermos.

 Make sure that you buy a thermos that has a stainless steel liner.
 There are some thermoses that are lined with plastic, and I really question the safety of that, even if it is BPA-free.
 Since thermoses are meant for hot food, and it’s never a good idea to heat plastic since you will be releasing chemicals into your food, stainless steel is just a safer choice.
 Plus, my guess is that plastic will not retain heat as well as stainless steel, making the thermos less effective at keeping the food hot.

 Here are a few that we either own or that I would buy.

 And there you have it!
 The trick to being able to send a hearty and satisfying school lunch for your growing teen.
 If you already have a thermos and just haven’t been using it, I highly recommend you pull it out and add it to the rotation of lunches for your child.

-For a specific list of hot foods you can pack into a thermos, as well as lists for everything else you need to put together a well-rounded lunchbox, check out the free printable below!
+For a specific list of hot food you can pack into a thermos, as well as lists for everything else you need to put together a well-rounded lunchbox, check out the free printable below!